ankit-02/LP-Detection-and-Recognintion/README.md

 ## Objective:
 The aim of this project is to detect a License Plate(LP) in an image consisting of vehicle and then recoginize the corresponding LP number simultaneously.

+## Dataset:
+In this project we use CCPD, a large and comprehensive LP datasets.
+The dataset is available here : https://drive.google.com/file/d/1fFqCXjhk7vE9yLklpJurEwP9vdLZmrJd/view

 ## Approach:
 We use 10 Convolutional Neural Network(CNN) layers to extract features from the input image and then use fully connected layers for prediction of the bounding box around the License Plate.
 After detection of LP we use the "Recognition Module" which exploits Region of Interest(ROI) to extract features map of interest and several classifiers to predict the corresponding license plate number.
 The entire module is a single unified network for License Plate detection and recognition.